 You know what really grinds my gears?
 Opening game clients one by one when I want them all to open and update.
 So I engaged in a little every-day-scripting to stop the grinding.
 “Code” inside.

-I make frequent use of five game clients: Steam, Origin, Battle.net, GOG Galaxy, and uPlay.
+I make frequent use of at least five game clients: Steam, Origin, Battle.net, GOG Galaxy, and uPlay.
 I’m also nit-picky and cannot stand applications that boot with my computer – it’s not always a given that I’m going to do “Y” so why do I want “Y-client” to run on every boot?
-This means that when I do I’m looking to play a game, I need to click on /five/ different icons in my taskbar.
+This means that when I’m looking to play a game, I need to click on /five/ different icons in my taskbar (how else will I peruse all of my options?).
 To make things worse, I like the “expanded taskbar buttons” thing so sometimes, just to screw with me, a button will expand as the application opens and I click on it again instead of on the icon I actually wanted, which was there just a moment ago.
 Maddening!

 So I fixed it.
 I made it better.
 I made it one click.
-Two if you prefer to be slow and not use keyboard shortcuts.
+Two if you prefer to be slow and not use keyboard shortcuts (or not make a taskbar shortcut).
 I consider this awfully clever, even though I know full-well it’s bloody simple and the sysadmin in me is saying things like “is this even worth mentioning?” and I reply with something about not having anything else to talk about anyway so yeah it is.

 What’s the magic thing, then?
 I’m glad you asked.
 It’s a batch script, which runs all of my favourite game clients for me so they’ll open and update (because of course there are updates, you last ran it ages ago/yesterday).
 Want to replicate?
 Well…

 The script’s been stuck on my GitHub now.
 You should go there to get it.